SEND Information Report 2022/23

 At HBS we place huge importance on the communication between school, parents and carers, and students.
 We aim to identify students' needs, plan appropriate provision for those needs and determine desired outcomes.
 At each stage, we keep in close contact with families, and adjust support and strategies accordingly.

-Those students with Education, Health and Care Plans (EHCPs) receive support thoughout school from our highly trained staff, and will receive regular review meetings.
+Those students with Education, Health and Care Plans (EHCPs) receive regular support throughout school from our highly trained staff, and receive annual review meetings.

 How is the curriculum adapted for SEND students?

-We offer a broad and balanced curriculum for all students including those with SEND.
-You can curriculum information here.
-Sometimes adaptations to the curriculum or environment are required for students with special educational needs and disabilities.
+We offer a broad and balanced curriculum for all students.
+You can find curriculum information here.
+Sometimes adaptations to the curriculum or environment are required for students with SEND.
 You can view details of the school's Access policy and other policies here.

 What expertise can we offer?

-Sometimes students require alternative provision.
-This is organised through our Family Link Worker.
+Some students require alternative provision.
+This may mean accessing work experience or vocational training.
+This is organised through our Family Support Worker.

-If you need any further information on SEND provision within HBS, please email Olivia here or telephone the school on 01993 703955.
+If you need any further information on SEND provision within HBS, please email Inclusion here or telephone the school on 01993 703955.

 We also have access to a range of specialist support services including: